 How to get into Metaverse?

-Imagine sitting in your comfortable room wearing a virtual reality headset, attending a client meeting in a pseudo office space.
-Once you are done with it, change the settings to your favorite game.
+Imagine sitting in your comfortable room wearing a virtual reality headset, attending a client meeting in a pseudo-office space.
+Once you finish it, change the settings to your favorite game.

 And BAM!!!!
-You are on a battlefield playing against the real competitors again in a virtual space.
+You are on a battlefield playing against real competitors again in a virtual space.